Co-Working in the Cedar Valley

 Co-working spaces have many benefits.
 Abigail Laughride from Waterloo Workspace says “It is important to have a shared worked environment, especially during a time like this.
 Ever since COVID-19 hit, businesses and individuals had to figure out a new meaning for office space.
 Whether that meant working from home or finding an office to rent out because you could not use your office in the corporate building.”

 Having a co-working space is important because it allows people to connect, collaborate, and feel connected to the community.
-Not only are there many available physical amenities like private office space and high-speed internet access, but it is also designed to encourage collaboration among similarly minded individuals and entrepreneurs (Megan Baltes, New Hampton Municipal Utilities).
+Not only are there many available physical amenities like private office space and high-speed internet access, but it is also designed to encourage collaboration among similarly-minded individuals and entrepreneurs (Megan Baltes, New Hampton Municipal Utilities).

-Mill Race in Cedar Falls, IA
+Gravitate Coworking in Cedar Falls, IA

 Are there spaces in the Cedar Valley?